abdulrahmanabdullah/jsTask/readme.md

 ## Poject contain:
 - Add your task.
 - Filter tasks.
-- Remove it when your done @octocat :shpiit: .
+- Remove it when your done  :shpiti:.
-- Save your task in local storage @octocat :+1:.
+- Save your task in local storage :+1:.

 ## Responsive page.